MisaOgura/CV/README.md

 + Development of a clinically-proven web/mobile application, Sleepio
 + Thrown in at the deep end from day one, intellectually challenged every day
 + Autonomy and cross-team collaborations are the driving force of the product
-+ Distupting a pharmaceutical paradigm by provoding a scalable digital medicine
++ Disrupting a pharmaceutical paradigm by provoding a scalable digital medicine

 ### + Biomedical research